 At that point TQMS Inc. began the development of CIS Continuous Improvement Software that was released in the year 1999 to help customers manage their regulatory requirements in a positive manner that provided a clear path to a positive ROI.

 Since then CIS has continued to improve itself based on feedback and requirements specified by CIS users and customers.
 By 2010, CIS Continuous Improvement Software had grown into a full fledged management system that included solutions for all aspects of management such as vendor management, inventory management, Human Resource Management and not just a quality regulatory system.

 But that was still not good enough for Peter Sanderson who envisioned a software management system whereby the end user could control, change, edit and even re-design, expand and create a system that exactly satisfied their specific requirements.
 He wanted a system that would change for the company so the company would not have to change for the software.

 In 2012, the idea for a new CIS that allowed for total customer control was born.

-Software products are sold at affordable prices but generally have limits to what can be changed and often huge costs are associated with these types of modifications.
+Today, software products are sold at affordable prices but generally have limits to what can be changed and often huge costs are associated with these types of modifications.
 Of course all software packages offer some sort of customization such as changing the names of criterion and such.
 But what about changing fields, captions, input forms, adding fields, deleting fields, creating new databases, adding portals into your system and incorporating all this without programmers?
 CIS now includes a friendly user interface that allows the customers to do all of this and much more.
 Click the Sample Database book below to see what some of our customers have built using the simple database tools in CIS Software.